HL Gender Pay Gap Report 2022

 Proportion of male and female UK colleagues per role level

 There are a number of reasons why gender pay gaps have happened over time.
-We know that in the past there have been greater numbers of men working in the financial services, fin tech and tech industries compared to women and this has led to disproportionate numbers of men in senior roles and we can see this is also true of HL.
-The diversity of our senior leadership team today reflects the historic make up of our workforce.
+We know that in the past there have been greater numbers of men working in the financial services, fintech and tech industries compared to women and this has led to disproportionate numbers of men in senior roles – we can see this is also true of HL.